pandirabhishek/pandirabhishek.github.io/content/posts/prompt-compression.md

 * **Needle in a Haystack**: Outperforms SnapKV and standard attention by accurately identifying key sentences in long documents.
 * **LongBench**: Achieves **comparable or superior scores** using as little as **1% of the input tokens**, particularly effective in multi-document QA and summarization tasks.
-* **Layer Robustness**: Performance remains high across a range of filter layers (13–25), offering flexibility in deployment.
+* **Layer Robustness**: Performance remains high across a range of filter layers (13-25), offering flexibility in deployment.

 ### Practical Implementation Example: GemFilter

-Here’s a simple code snippet to demonstrate how GemFilter (assuming access to model weights):
+Here’s a simple implementation of GemFilter

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer